Last updated date Fri Jul 28 2023 By William Brown

 - Hair plier (Braidless method)

-Firstly, Separate your hair into small sections.
+Firstly, separate your hair into small sections.
 Then you have to braid your hair to protect your scalp and reduce the pressure and tension on your natural hair.
 There are many braid patterns, and each of them has its pros and cons.
 After a long time of research, MIC Hair suggests the 5 best sew-in pattern hair extensions that you should refer to.

 As you sew, continue moving horizontally from the back towards the crown of your head.
 It's important to sew close to the scalp to achieve a natural appearance.
 When you reach the top, cut the weft and secure it either by tying a knot or weaving the thread through the weft a few times.
 This will ensure that it stays in place securely.

 Sew-in hair extensions can cause damage to your scalp, especially with the traditional braid method.
 So, choosing the right product to take care of your hair is really important.
-As I know, haircare products containing argan oil are very good for women who get sew-in hair extensions
+As far as I know, haircare products containing argan oil are very good for women who get sew-in hair extensions

-In most cases, sew-in hair extensions can be reused if they are well-maintained and remain in good condition.
+In most cases, sew-in hair extensions can be reused if they are well maintained and remain in good condition.
 However, it's essential to consult with your stylist to determine if the extensions are suitable for reuse.
 They will assess the quality of the hair, the stitching, and the overall condition to provide guidance on reusing the extensions.

 We hope now you understand how to sew in hair extensions.
 You will be able to get more smooth-looking hair by using the right method.
-For sew-ins, you just have to use a needle with the thread to add hair extensions at the hair weft.
+For sew-ins, you just have to use a needle with the thread to add hair extensions at the weft.
 Using a net over the braids can help you reduce the gap between them.

 SHARE